tallerico/Treehouse-FSJS-Project-12/README.md

 Get your [darksky] API Key here.
 Get your [News Api] API Key here.

+# Google Client login and setup

 Set up your [Google Login Client] here.

+- Click on credentials --> Create credentials
+- Select OAuth client ID --> Web application
+- Add ' http://localhost:3000 ' to Authorized Javascript origins and then save.
+- Copy the Client ID you just created under OAuth2 client IDs and add it to your .env file for REACT_APP_GOOGLE_LOGIN_CLIENT_ID

 # DB Setup

 Visit [MLab] to set up your mongoDB.

-- follow the instructions to set up a free sandbox.
+- Once your account is created, create new MongoDB Deployment.
+- Select the cloud provider of your choice, sandbox plan type and click continue.
+- Select a region.
+- Enter a database name(must be lower case) and click continue.
+- Click Submit Order(Don't worry.
+It is free.)
+- Click on the db you just created and then select Users --> Add database user.
+- Follow the prompts.
+Remember username and password as you will need this for your URI.
+- Copy down the URI ex. mongodb://<dbuser>:<dbpassword>@ds234389.mlab.com:31589/mydb
+- replace <dbuser> and dbpassword with the user info you just created
-- you will need to add the MongoDB URI to your .env file
+- Add the MongoDB URI to your .env file.

 # Run